Nmroth42/notes/README.md

 | npm run lint   | Lint files with eslint                                                  |
 | npm run serve  | Serve the production build at [localhost:9000](http://localhost:9000)   |

-## Contributing

-Contributions of all kind are welcomed!
-Simply submit a PR.

 ## Acknowledgements